mstange/framehop/Readme.md

  - You need to provide address ranges and unwind section data for those modules.
  - When sampling, you provide the register values and a callback  to read arbitrary stack memory without segfaulting.
  - On aarch64, picking the right bitmask to strip pointer authentication bits from return addresses is up to you.
- - You will need to do symbol resolution yourself, if you want function names. framehop only produces addresses, it does not do any symbolication.
+ - You will need to do symbol resolution yourself, if you want function names.
+Framehop only produces addresses, it does not do any symbolication.

 In turn, framehop solves the following problems: